Everything You Need to Know About Influencers

 Is influencer marketing right for your company?

 Influencer marketing has been on the rise over the past few years as another form of paid advertising.
 But what exactly are influencers?
 What can they do for your brand?
 Can they actually bring results?
-In this article we will dive into everything that you need to know about influencers to help you decide if influencer marketing is a good fit for your company.
+In this article we will dive into everything that you need to know about influencers to help you learn how to use influencer marketing and decide if it is a good marketing technique for your company.

 What is an influencer?